 It’s almost two years since we introduced our new recycling and waste scheme, introducing weekly food waste collections and an ‘all in one’ recycling bin.
 Since then our recycling has more than doubled, to between 50- 55% - our target is to reach 60% by 2020.

 An online survey was conducted to find out how residents feel the system is working.
 This was promoted in the July issue of AV Times our residents news magazine.
 Visitors to our stand at Bucks County Show in August were invited to take part in a shortened version too.

 AV Times readership survey - on-street interviews now completed

 AVDC's council news magazine, the Aylesbury Vale Times, is becoming increasingly important as a source of council news to residents and businesses alike.
 We've recently expanded it from 16 to 24 pages and include more advertising to help cover production costs.

-We are proposing to introduced housing standards for these types of accommodation to ensure that people living in HMOs can enjoy living in safe, well maintained housing.
+We were proposing to introduced housing standards for these types of accommodation to ensure that people living in HMOs can enjoy living in safe, well maintained housing.
 Under the proposed new scheme HMO landlords would have to apply for a licence to operate an HMO.
 The licence would enable AVDC to check that good housing standards are maintained to benefit both the local neighbourhood and tenants.